GPFSimon/Speed-Bionic-Reading/README.md

 # Recommended Fonts

-If you really want your document to look like Bionic-Reading, I reccomend downloading and installing the IBM Plex Serif font found [here](https://fonts.google.com/specimen/IBM+Plex+Serif).
+If you really want your document to look like Bionic-Reading, I recommend downloading and installing the IBM Plex Serif font found [here](https://fonts.google.com/specimen/IBM+Plex+Serif).
 I also recommend making the font a slightly lighter shade of black, perhaps 25% lighter.

 # Output Example